 During his time as a Utah assistant, Bratenau helped developed seven all-conference players, including Slim Hamza, Utah's first All-Pac-12 selection and the 2012 ITA Rookie of the Year.
 He also assisted in coaching six All-Mountain West Conference players from 2008-2011 including MWC Players of the Year Zach Ganger and Phillip Ellers.

-In 2006, Brateanu moved to Guatemala and was a private coach for two junior talents, leading each to a No. 1 ranking in their respective age groups.
-Before accepting the assistant coach position at Utah, Brateanu was also part of the coaching staff for the Guatemalan Fed Cup Team.
+Prior to joining the Utah staff in 2008, Brateanu was on the coaching staff of the Guatemalan Fed Cup Team.
 The team attained its best result with a fifth-place finish in the America's Zone Group II.

 While in Guatemala, he also coached two junior talents, leading them to a No. 1 ranking in their respective age groups.
 Additionally, Brateanu is a Bigger Faster Stronger certified strength and conditioning coach and clinician.

 As a player at Utah, Bratenau was named first-team All-MWC twice in doubles (2003-04) and once in singles (2003).
 He was the regional winner of the prestigious Arthur Ashe Sportsmanship and Leadership Award in 2004, when he was named Utah's MVP.